How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Nearby Walpole

-Walpole is around a 40-minute drive from Denmark, about 60 kilometres away, making it a perfect day trip if you are using Denmark as a base.
+Walpole is around a 40-minute drive from Denmark, about 60 kilometres away, making it a natural day trip if you are using Denmark as a base.
 The Valley of the Giants Tree Top Walk is the headline attraction, taking visitors high into the canopy of the ancient tingle forest.
 It is a memorable experience for adults and children alike, and it pairs beautifully with ground-level forest walks.

 WOW Wilderness Tours is highly recommended, exploring the waterways of the Walpole and Nornalup Inlets Marine Park.
 This is a favourite for Singlefile co-founder Patrick Corbett, who says: “Gary provides a really interesting and entertaining tour.
 I enjoy it so much, I try to go every year.”